Neo-Confucianism: In Korea

 In Joseon Korea, neo-Confucianism was established as the state ideology.
 The Yuan occupation of the Korean Peninsula introduced Zhu Xi's school of neo-Confucianism to Korea.
 Neo-Confucianism was introduced to Korea by An Hyang during the Goryeo dynasty.
 At the time that he introduced neo-Confucianism, the Goryeo dynasty was in the last century of its existence and influenced by the Mongol Yuan dynasty.

 Many Korean scholars visited China during the Yuan era and An was among them.
 In 1286, he read a book of Zhu Xi in Yanjing and was so moved by it that he transcribed the book in its entirety and came back to Korea with it.
 It greatly inspired Korean intellectuals at the time and many, predominantly from the middle class and disillusioned with the excesses of organized religion (namely Buddhism) and the old nobility, embraced neo-Confucianism.
 The newly rising neo-Confucian intellectuals were leading groups aimed at the overthrow of the old (and increasingly foreign-influenced) Goryeo dynasty.

 After the fall of Goryeo and the establishment of the Joseon dynasty by Yi Song-gye in 1392, neo-Confucianism was installed as the state ideology.
 Buddhism, and organized religion in general, was considered poisonous to the neo-Confucian order.
 Buddhism was accordingly restricted and occasionally persecuted by Joseon.
-As neo-Confucianism encouraged education, a number of neo-Confucian schools (서원 seowon and 향교 hyanggyo) were founded throughout the country, producing many scholars including Jo Gwang-jo (조광조, 趙光祖; 1482–1520), Yi Hwang (이황, 李滉; pen name Toegye 퇴계, 退溪; 1501–1570) and Yi I (이이, 李珥; 1536–1584).
+As neo-Confucianism encouraged education, a number of neo-Confucian schools (seowon and 향교 hyanggyo) were founded throughout the country, producing many scholars including Cho Kwangjo (1482–1520), Yi Hwang (pen name T'oegye; 1501–1570) and Yi I (1536–1584).

 In the early 16th century, Jo attempted to transform Joseon into an ideal neo-Confucian society with a series of radical reforms until he was executed in 1520.
 Despite this, neo-Confucianism soon assumed an even greater role in the Joseon dynasty.
 Soon neo-Confucian scholars, no longer content to only read and remember the Chinese original precepts, began to develop new neo-Confucian theories.
 Yi Hwang and Yi I were the most prominent of these new theorists.